FortinetCloudCSE/api-and-websvc-fundamentals/content/01HTTP/Task3.md

 ### Network Inspector

-The network tab gives us a lot of information about traffic to and from the appliation itself.
+The network tab gives us a lot of information about traffic to and from the application itself.
 This can be quite useful for viewing how the application is actually operating at layer 7.

 - Click on The "Network" tab in the Web Devloper Tool section at the bottom of the page.